grafana/loki/docs/sources/configuration/_index.md

 [directory: <filename> | default = ""]
 ```

-## frontend_worker_config
+## frontend_worker

-The `frontend_worker_config` configures the worker - running within the Loki querier - picking up and executing queries enqueued by the query-frontend.
+The `frontend_worker` configures the worker - running within the Loki querier - picking up and executing queries enqueued by the query-frontend.

 ```yaml
 # Address of query frontend service, in host:port format.